Get your EIN in as fast as 7 business days. Apply now for $49

 Why Format Accuracy Prevents Rejections

-The format matters because using the wrong type of number on a form triggers processing errors.
+Using the wrong type of number on a form triggers processing errors.
 If the IRS expects an EIN (XX-XXXXXXX) and you enter an SSN (XXX-XX-XXXX), the system rejects the submission.
-Similarly, banks and payment processors validate the format of tax IDs during account setup.
-Always enter the right type of number in the right field to avoid delays and rejections.
+Banks and payment processors validate the format of tax IDs during account setup.
+Always enter the right type of number in the right field to avoid delays.
+A non-resident needs an EIN for a US LLC and may also need an ITIN for personal filing. ein.so offers an ITIN service for $197 Standard and $297 Express alongside the $49 EIN service.

 What Are Common EIN Format Mistakes?